rfg-modding/SyncFaction/README.md

   * rollback if hashlist check failed? need to do something here
   * remember if last hashlist check completed or not, this will tell if user abruptly closed SF while installing
   * instruct users to copy-paste to help troubleshoot
-9. optional compatibility toggle
+10. optional compatibility toggle
   * separate button or a checkbox to run game with recommended settings
   * edit %APPDATA%\kaiko\rfg\config.ini and set windows_mode=2 (exclusive fullscreen)
   * find a way to set up windows compatibility settings for game exe
     * registry?
     * bat file?
     * create .lnk and edit it programmatically?
+10. steam compatibility
+    * create backup of .exe so people can run game with steam
+    * add steam shortcut for it automatically if possible?
 10. rename FF categories as MM/legacy/something, add new for SF mods
 11. test if preserve whitespace works for files like anim_files.xtbl - they should not be formatted/minimized
-12. Fix patch not installing with SF beta
+12. Fix patch not installing lol
-13. Improvement: second button to launch game via RSL2 (Launcher.exe) or just redirect the current one since we'll all have RSL2 soon
-14. Test .xdelta with newly added files
+13. run with Launcher.exe if found (RSL2)
 15. make xdelta work for managed files
 16. placeholder text when modinfo has no options?

-Unification patch
+17. better messages
+    * fix logging
+    * fix formatting
+    * user-friendly messages
+    * proper operations log
+    * fix progress display
+    * sane error formatting/handling
+    * restore buttons should update mod list / ui
+    * modinfo description should be wrapped and have some offset
+19. port/network checker?
+    * inspect how game uses network for client and host modes
+    * check if traffic can flow as required by either mode
+    * need a server side app for this
-* support mods working differently for steam/gog, eg with subfolders
+20. support mods working differently for steam/gog, eg with subfolders
-* apply certain xdeltas for steam version
-* place sw_api.dll for both versions
-* ?

 ## Dark Mode